openphilanthropy/unrestricted-adversarial-examples/README.md

 | [Undefended Baseline](https://github.com/google/unrestricted-adversarial-examples/tree/master/unrestricted_advex/pytorch_resnet_baseline)   |  --           |    0.0%    |     0.0%     |  Aug 27th, 2018 |

-## Benchmarking your defense on Phase 1
+## Benchmarking your defense on the warm-up

-#### To be evaluated against our Phase 1 attacks, your defense must do all of the following
+#### To be evaluated against our fixed warm-up attacks, your defense must do all of the following

 - [ ] Accept batches of N images (passed into the constructor for the model)
 - [ ] For each image return two scalar logits between `[-inf, inf]`.
 These correspond to the likelihood the image corresponds to each of the two classes (e.g., for TCU-Images, the bird and bicycle class)